Best Practices for Data Warehousing

 Cloud Data Warehouse

-• Location: Hosted on a cloud provider’s servers (e.g., Amazon Web Services, Google Cloud Platform, Microsoft Azure).
+• Location: Operates on cloud provider infrastructure (e.g., Amazon Web Services, Google Cloud Platform, Microsoft Azure).

 On-Site Data Warehouse

-• Location: Physically located within an organization’s premises.
+• Location: Physically housed within the organization’s facilities.

-• Management: The organization is responsible for hardware, software, and maintenance.
+• Management: The organization handles hardware, software, and upkeep responsibilities.

 Benefits of On-Site Data Warehouse